securitygeek15/HashCrack/README.md

-So You can Try This Script in your termux , linux etc you just have to type python3 and filename and thats it but make sure you have the dictionary of that hash which you are going to given
+So You can Try This Script in your termux , linux etc you just have to type python3 and filename and thats it but make sure you have the dictionary of that hash which you are going to give